Romeh/failover-singlejob-ignite/README.md

 and resubmit them again for computation , optimal case if you have idempotent actions so it can be executed multiple times or use job checkpointing for saving the execution state to resume from the last saved point

-**Job data model for Jobs cache where we mark node id an ignite SQL queryable indexed field :**

-**How the ignite failed nodes cache interceptor is implemented :**

-**How the ignite jobs cache interceptor is implemented :**

-**Apache ignite config :**

-Enable Node removal and failure events listening ONLY as enabling too much events will cause some performance overhead

-**Main App tester :**

 **Testing flow :**